angular/material-adaptive/crane/README.md

-> Below are some design snapshots; prepared as target guides for implementation with
+> Below are some design layouts; prepared as target guides for implementation with
 *  Angular Material (HEAD), and
 *  Angular v1.4.6 (or greater).